Just cruisin’ | Sailing down the Thames with City Cruises

 Or to read why the London Eye is one of the city’s best tourist attractions, click Metro Girl’s Must Do Series – Part 1: London Eye

-Posted on 10 June 2012, in History, London, Tourist Attractions and tagged Boat, City Cruises, Cutty Sark, Greenwich, London Eye, River, Thames, Tower Bridge, Waterloo.
+Posted on 10 Jun 2012, in London, Tourist Attractions and tagged Greenwich, London Eye, River Thames, Tower Bridge, Waterloo.
 Bookmark the permalink.
 8 Comments.